|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 In Section B, Article 5 of the Code of Student Conduct and Disciplinary Procedures there is a provision on “Obstruction,” which states:

 (a) No student shall, by action, threat, or otherwise, knowingly obstruct University activities.
-University activities include but are not limited to, teaching, research, studying, administration, public service.

 The Social Equity and Diversity Education (SEDE) Office has a Policy on Harassment, Sexual Harassment and Discrimination Prohibited by Law.
 The Policy defines discrimination as “action, behaviour or decision…which results in the exclusion or preference of an individual or group within the University community” (2.6).